BHFock/git-cl/README.md

 `git-cl` is a command-line tool that brings changelist support to Git, inspired by Subversion.
 It adds a pre-staging review layer that lets you organise modified files into named groups before staging or committing.
 Changelists can be stashed selectively and promoted to dedicated branches — enabling a late-binding branching workflow where the branch decision follows the code, not the other way around.

+`git‑cl` operates on file level.
+It groups and stages whole files by intent, while leaving patch‑level editing to other Git tools.

 ## Why git-cl?

 - Pre-staging review: group changed files by intent before staging